Alifaleh/project_rfp_ai/README.md

     *   **JSON Repair**: Attempts `json.loads`.
 If it fails, logs error and retries. *Guidance: Future versions should implement fuzzy JSON repair.*

 ### 3.3 The Observer: `models/ai_log.py`
-New in v1.1.0, this model provides full visibility into the AI "Thought Process".
+This model provides full visibility into the AI "Thought Process".
 *   **Centralized Logging**: All requests from Gap Analysis and Document Writer flow through `execute_request`.
 *   **Full Audibility**: Stores the exact `system_prompt`, `user_context`, and `response_raw`.
 *   **Performance Metrics**: Tracks execution duration to monitor latency.